ASP-ML/MassSegFramework/README.md

         $ python pipeline.py
         ```
 ### Mask Post-processing
-    - Open the joinMasks.py file located in the Pipeline/Code folder
+1. Open the joinMasks.py file located in the Pipeline/Code folder
-    - Modify the script as follows:
+2. Modify the script as follows:
     - Path Configuration: Update the path in line 45 to your computer's path.
     - Dataset Selection (depending on what dataset the Pipeline was tested on):
-            - INbreast dataset: Uncomment lines 52, 65, and 66.
-Comment out everything else in these sections.
+        - INbreast dataset: Uncomment lines 52 and comment line 55.
-            - CBIS-DDSM dataset: Uncomment lines 55, 65, and 66.
-Comment out everything else in these sections.
+        - CBIS-DDSM dataset: No changes needed (already set).
-            - mini-MIAS dataset: Uncomment lines 58, 69, and 70.
-Depending on the model that you use:
+        - mini-MIAS dataset: Uncomment lines 58, 69, and 70, and comment lines 55, 65, and 66.
+Depending on the model that you used:
           - For INbreast-trained model: Uncomment line 60.
-Comment out everything else in these sections..
           - For CBIS-DDSM-trained model: Uncomment line 62.
-Comment out everything else in these sections.
     - Run the file (make sure the BCIenv is activated):
         ```bash
         $ cd Pipeline/Code/
         $ python joinMasks.py
         ```
-        - Wait until it finishes running
+### Metrics Computation
-5. Configure and Run `metrics.py` (for INbreast and CBIS-DDSM datasets only)
+> *For INbreast and CBIS-DDSM datasets only*
-    - Open the metrics.py file located in the Pipeline/Code folder
+1. Open the metrics.py file located in the Pipeline/Code folder
-     - Modify the script as follows:
+2. Modify the script as follows:
     - Path Configuration: Update the path in line 71 to your computer's path.
     - Dataset Selection (depending on what dataset the Pipeline was tested on):
-            - INbreast dataset: Uncomment lines 78 to 79.
-Comment out everything else.
+        - INbreast dataset: Uncomment lines 120 and 121, comment lines 124 and 125.
-            - CBIS-DDSM dataset: Uncomment lines 82 to 83.
-Comment out everything else.
+        - CBIS-DDSM dataset: No changes needed (already set).
     - Run the file (make sure the BCIenv is activated):
         ```bash
         $ cd Pipeline/Code/
         $ python metrics.py
         ```
-        - Wait until it finishes running
-        - If this warning appears: "I tensorflow/core/util/port.cc:153] oneDNN custom operations are on.
+    > *If this warning appears: "I tensorflow/core/util/port.cc:153] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`."
 Before running the script again run this command (Windows-Specific Command):
           ```bash
           $ set TF_ENABLE_ONEDNN_OPTS=0
-          ```
+          ```*
+### Results Analysis
-6. Run `resultAnalysis.ipynb` (for INbreast and CBIS-DDSM datasets only)
+> *For INbreast and CBIS-DDSM datasets only*
    - Open the resultAnalysis.ipynb file located in the Pipeline/Code folder
    - Modify the cell as follows:
        - Path Configuration: Update the path in line 16 to your computer's path.